chickensmitten/14_nextjs_summary/README.md

 - `<Link> ... </Link>` It is used to maintain states (redux or context states ) in React for single page application.
 If you use `<a> ... </a>` all states are lost.
 - Adding "<file-name-1>.module.css" in a folder with a similarly names "<file-name-1>.js", the css in the .module.css file will be scope to the js file by using `import classes from <file-name-1>.module.css;`. then use classes in className like this `<li className={classes.item}>`
 - Static Generation: `getStaticProps` helps with prerendering pages in the server before sending it out to browser.
 This then helps with SEO.
 If this is not done, and Javascript is used instead while in browser, the data won't show, hence SEO won't be able to find it.
-  - In production, will need to run `npm run build` so that the static pages have been rendered.
+  - In production, will need to run `npm run build` so that the ALL static pages have been rendered.
 This is not necessary in development.
   - When in production, `revalidate: 600` will regenerate the static props every 600 seconds.
+  - `getStaticProps(context)` context in getStaticProps helps us get params with `context.params`.
+  - `getStaticPaths` is needed if the file is dynamic page and also uses get static props.
+It's job is to return an object that describe the dynamic page path values
+    - `paths` and `fallback` will be used. `paths` is to denote all the paths for the dynamic pages; while `fallback` denotes what happens if the paths are not found i.e. 404 error fallback set to false, if set to true, it will try to generate the page.
+Fallback true is needed cause sometimes, you don't pre-render all dyanmic pages as it can be huge.
 - Server-side Rendering: `getServerSideProps` is used to generate the components, page or props for every incoming requests.
   - `getServerSideProps(context)` context in getServerSideProps help in parsing incoming requests that only change part of a component, so that the UI can respond accordingly.